sshanshans/sshanshans.github.io/AboutMe/aboutme.md

 title: me
 description: profile
 ---
 I grew up in Tsingtao, a coastal city in China.
-My name in Chinese characters is ??Š. I went to Agnes Scott College, where I became a mathematician, art lover, and feminist.
+My name in Chinese characters is å•çŠ. I went to Agnes Scott College, where I became a mathematician, art lover, and feminist.
 I have lived in three continents so far. <br />

 Besides doing math,